-We encourage parents to discuss any concerns they may have with the DSL, Diana Wilson, Headteacher or in her absence DSL, Donna Todd, Deputy Headteacher.
+We encourage parents to discuss any concerns they may have with Diana Wilson or Donna Todd.

 The school's child safeguarding policy is available by accessing the school website or a written copy will be provided on request to the school office.